Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 Those are real contributions.

-The problem begins when those insights are extended into a writing-system comparison without sufficient layer discipline.
+The problem begins when those insights are extended into a writing-system comparison without separating layer-level success from full-path adequacy.

 Filhol's strongest constructive proposal is really at the semantic plus software-representation layer.
 AZee is being used to build a human-readable, machine-tractable graphical interface to formal meaning-bearing structures.
 That is legitimate and potentially useful.